BJP leaders demand complete reopening of all Delhi weekly markets | Politics

 - India

-Led by Delhi BJP president Adesh Gupta and Leader of Opposition Ramvir Singh Bidhuri, party leaders assembled at the Chandgiram Akhara.
-As they marched towards the chief minister's residence police stopped them at a barricade.
+The protesters, led by Delhi BJP president Adesh Gupta and Leader of Opposition Ramvir Singh Bidhuri, assembled at the Chandgiram Akhara.
+They marched towards the chief minister's residence but were stopped by police at a barricade.

-The weekly markets should be reopened as they are means of livelihood of lakhs of people, Gupta said.
+The protesters said if malls and liquor shops in the capital can be allowed to reopen, then the government should also allow the weekly bazaars to function, as they are the source of livelihood for lakhs of people.

+''There is no law on reopening of liquor stores but weekly bazaars must reopen under a certain law framework,” the statement said quoting the Delhi BJP president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)